Support #2273

 I’ve started delving into the Understanding Society data set, and I think I will need to apply for a special license for the LSOA data.
 As I am matching participants individual questions responses and household data to LSOAs.
 If that is the case, before I spend time competing the application process.
 Is there a way to know (or do you know) the sample size per LSOA?
 For reference, I used ARCgis to identify LSOAs in a 1km radius of the three place-based LSOA, as I have 35.

-Updated by Understanding Society User Support Team about 20 hours ago
+Updated by Understanding Society User Support Team 21 days ago

 - Category set to Data linkage and consents